On the Morse-Hedlund complexity gap: Abstract

 \section{Abstract}

-In 1938, Morse and Hedlund proved that the subword complexity function of a two-sided infinite word is either bounded or at least linearly growing.
+In 1938, Morse and Hedlund proved that the subword complexity function of any bi-infinite word is either bounded or at least linearly growing.
 In 1982, Ehrenfeucht and Rozenberg proved that this gap property holds for the subword complexity function of any language.
-Their result was then sharpened in 2005 by Balogh and Bollob\'as.
-The aim of the present paper is to present a self-contained, compact proof of Ehrenfeucht and Rozenberg's result.
+The aim of the present paper is to present a self-contained, compact proof of the latter result.